AlexMcConnell/gilded_rose/README.md

 **days remaining** - The number of days remaining until the item "expires".
 **quality** - The quality of the item.

+By default, an item degrades 1 **days remaining**, and it degrades **quality** or by 1 before it expires and by 2 after.
+But there are also several special items that behave differently from normal items.

 ## We have recently signed a supplier for a new item.
 Please implement the following:

   - "*Raw Milk*": **quality** degrades by 2 per day before the **days remaining**